danskernesdigitalebibliotek/dpl-react/README.md

 for running Adgangsplatformen and OpenPlatform.

-This project include a client id that matches the storybook setup which can be used for development purporses.
+This project include a client id that matches the storybook setup which can be used for development purposes.
 You can use the `/auth` story to sign in to Adgangsplatformen for the storybook context.

 #### Library token